 Emphasize early involvement: It’s important that users are involved in the early stages (invention phase) of the project to get them to adopt the product and use it the way you intend.

 Incentivize adoption: Many motivations that can compel a user community to adopt a product and use it correctly, but it has to be something that improves their work experience.
-If the solution is not built into the application, then then a motivation to use it correctly needs to be external to the application – financial incentive, strengthen their brand, opportunity to gain new clients.
+If the solution is not built into the application, then a motivation to use it correctly needs to be external to the application – financial incentive, strengthen their brand, opportunity to gain new clients.